 You could fill Yankee Stadium eight times with 4th graders who could perform better than the bottom quarter of 12th graders.

-It’s my greatest annoyance when folks say to me: “well, my 2nd graders can’t do that” or “that seems like a 5th grade idea but I teach 4th grade”.
+It’s my greatest annoyance when folks say to me: “well, my 2nd graders can’t do that” or “that seems like a 5th-grade idea but I teach 4th grade”.
 I hear it in every workshop I lead – even when I’m speaking to teachers who work only with gifted students.

 Me, As A Student